Hermann-web/blog/docs/blog/posts/programming-languages/python/publishing-python-project-poetry.md

 For Python project management with Poetry, refer to [this documentation](https://python-poetry.org/docs/).
 If you're not familiar with Poetry, you can check out [this beginner's guide](./poetry-in-practise.md) to get started or this [this python dependency management cheat](./package-managers-in-python.md) for usual commands.

+??? tip "Package name vs Module name"

+    If you want to set your custom module name, you can [update your pyproject.toml file](https://github.com/python-poetry/poetry/issues/705#issuecomment-444742697) to do so

+    For example, if you want you package name on pypi to be `openconv-python`, but the name of the module `openconv` instead of `openconv_python`, you can do as below.

+    ```toml
+    [tool.poetry]
+    name = "openconv-python"
+    packages = [
+        {include = "openconv"}
+    ]
+    ```

+    Then, make sure put your module files inside the directory `openconv`

 ## Publishing Your Project on Test PyPI

 ### Account Setup (One-Time Process)